Article first published March 2016, updated April 2019

 You likely used one of the urgent techniques mentioned above, so mimic those tactics in your subject line and preheader with urgent words.

-For example, if your email focuses on a flash sale that offers subscribers a sweet deal on a pair of shoes, your subject line and preheader should tease the reader with that information.
+For example, if your email focuses on a flash sale that offers subscribers a great deal on a pair of shoes, your subject line and preheader should tease the reader with that information.

 Here’s an example of a Leap Year offer from Birchbox.
 Both the subject line and preheader have urgent wording.
 Notice the words “Hurry” in the subject line and the word “Limited-time” in the preheader.